amrvac/amrvac/doc/cakforce.md

 Finally, note that contrary to the RHD physics module of MPI-AMRVAC, the radiation force prescription presented here is a **reduced** dynamical picture.
 Indeed, we do not solve for the detailed radiation-energy exchange that is done via the flux-limited diffusion in the RHD module.
 This is justified since for the typical stellar conditions where the CAK force prescription applies (OB-star atmospheres), such detailed radiation-energy exchanges between the radiation field and gas are rather minor and instead the radiation dynamically couples to the gas only without considering the radiation energy budget.

 # Practical use
 In order to add the CAK force to a line-driven stellar wind simulation, the user has to adjust the .par file as indicated in this section.
-A 1D and 2.5D example test problem of this module is also provided in the HD tests folder.

 ## Activating the module
 Depending whether the setup is in (M)HD, the the force needs to be activated in the physics-dependent namelist.
-This means that for a (M)HD simulation one adds in the `&(m)hd_list` the following:
+This means that for a HD simulation one adds in the `&hd_list` the following:
 ```
-&(m)hd_list
+&hd_list
-  (m)hd_cak_force = .true.
+  hd_cak_force = .true.
 /
 ```
+and a similar procedure applies for the `&mhd_list` with `mhd_cak_force`.

 ## Customizing the setup
 Additionally, specific parameters can be set in the `&cak_list` for the source term physics treatment.
 In the following table, the available parameters are briefly described with their possible values.
 If some values are not set, they are default to a 1-D CAK force prescription for a proto-typical Galactic O-supergiant.